Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 6. I didn’t know Italy has a lot of languages.
 Back here in Uganda, we have a lot of languages too.
 You find someone in Eastern Uganda can’t communicate with someone from western Uganda because of the language barrier.
 But good enough, we have English as our national language.
 It helps us communicate when regional languages fail.

-However, nowadays, most Italians speak the standard Italian language more than their regional languages.
-But I believe that despite this push towards standardization, the study and appreciation of Italian dialects remain a part of Italy’s cultural heritage.
+However, nowadays, most Italians speak the standard Italian language.
+Kids and teenagers do not usually know their regional languages.
+However, despite this push towards standardization, the study and appreciation of Italian dialects remain a part of Italy’s cultural heritage.

-1. Thank you!
+1. Thank you, Akumendoh, for your comment!
 Good points!
-Yes, both things are true: standardization but also the importance of “dialects” in Italian culture.
+Yes, both things are true.
+Standardization is taking place nationwide.
+And on the other hand, “dialects” remain a remarkable element in Italian culture.

 Leave a Reply